rparadela/bradi/README.md

 | Lack of electricity (%) | `prop_sem_energia` | Proportion of permanent private households without electricity | — | ✓ | — | 2010 only |
 | Lack of adequate waste collection (%) | `prop_sem_coleta_lixo` | Proportion of permanent private households without waste collection by public cleaning service | ✓ | ✓ | ✓ | All years |

-\* `prop_propriedade` was excluded from the final BrADI across all years: factor loading = −0.03 in 2000 (below the |0.20| cutoff) and −0.23 in 2010 (low communality = 0.051 and counterintuitive direction relative to other deprivation indicators.
+\* `prop_propriedade` was excluded from the final BrADI across all years: factor loading = −0.03 in 2000 (below the |0.20| cutoff) and −0.23 in 2010 (low communality = 0.051 and counterintuitive direction.
 Not available in 2022.
 The variable is retained in the dataset for reference and potential use in future analyses.

 ### Additional Variables in the Dataset